 - 4 cups crisp rice cereal

 - Place candy coating in a 5-qt. slow cooker.
 Cover and cook on high for 1 hour.
 Add peanut butter.
 Stir in extract if desired.

 - In a large bowl, combine the cereals and marshmallows.
-Stir in the peanut butter mixture until well coated.
+Add the peanut butter mixture and stir until the cereal mixture is well-coated.
 Drop by tablespoonfuls onto waxed paper.
 Let stand until set.
 Store at room temperature.
-Yield: 6-1/2 dozen.
+Yield: about 6-1/2 dozen.

 "I am asked to make this every year for my family reunion.
 I put it in a foil lined 13 x 9 pan and cut it into squares also."

 "Captain Crunch too sweet.
 This is similar to a recipe I use that calls for 24 oz. vanilla candy coating, 1 cup chunky peanut butter, 3 cups broken up Rice Chex cereal or 3 cups of Rice Krispies cereal, 2 cups of broken up pretzels, and 2 cups mini marshmallows.
 I just melt the candy coating according to the directions on the packet (in a double boiler)."

 "These are a great addition to the cookie tray- I have been making a variation of them for years but we call them "snowman poop""